sahiliamsso/docs/source/installation-guide/install.md

 Gluu publishes packages for Ubuntu, CentOS, RHEL and Debian.
 The installation procedure is similar across all the distributions:

-1. install the package.
+1. Install the Linux package
-2. start the Gluu Server and login to the container.
+2. Start the Gluu Server and login to the container
-3. run `setup.py`.
+3. Run `setup.py`

 ## Step 1